thingsboard/thingsboard.github.io/docs/trendz/guide/analyze-building-energy-usage-and-carbon-emissions.md

 {% include images-gallery.html imageCollection="building_energy_dashboard" %}

 ## Summary
-reducing energy consumption is crucial for businesses looking to improve their bottom line and sustainability.
+Reducing energy consumption and carbon emissions is crucial for businesses looking to improve their bottom line and sustainability.
 To achieve this, gaining insights into energy usage patterns and identifying areas for improvement is essential.
 By following the implementation plan outlined in this article, businesses can create an analytic dashboard to visualize their energy consumption data by source and areas inside the building, compare current and previous years with monthly breakdown, and compute CO2 emissions.
 These steps can help businesses reduce costs, improve sustainability,